 In recent years, there has been a surge in the popularity of artisan chocolate.
 Taste-conscious consumers are not only demanding higher quality, but also sustainable, ethically-sourced produce.
 This demand can only mean good news for hardworking cocoa farmers around the world, as well as for those of us with a sweet tooth.

 So if you can’t get enough of your favourite treat, there are innumerable ways to indulge your cocoa-fuelled passion on your travels.
-Far superior to any bar of Dairy Milk or Green & Blacks, these chocolatier nations produce some of the finest cocoa-based confectionery on the planet.
+Far superior to any bar of Dairy Milk, these chocolatier nations produce some of the finest cocoa-based confectionery on the planet.
 Prepare to melt into chocolate heaven…

 Heralded as the pioneers of chocolate making, the ancient Mesoamericans started using the ground beans of the cacao plant in 1900BC.
 They began the world’s love affair with chocolate by mixing ground cocoa with water and corn flour to create a frothy, bitter version of the drink we know today as hot chocolate.
 Ever since, chocolate making has been firmly rooted in Oaxaca’s culture; it is a cherished tradition with much of the local produce still made by hand.
 Visit a local chocolate factory to watch the ancient treat being mixed using traditional methods and head to the Abastos Market to sample the delicacies of Oaxaca’s artisan chocolate makers.